MingjieWang0606/MingjieWang0606/README.md

 ⚡ I'm currently working as a quantitative researcher at [JoinQuant](https://www.joinquant.com/view/algorithm/fundraising).
 👀 My areas of interest include Federated Learning, Financial Deep Learning, and NLP.
 👯 I warmly welcome the opportunity for meaningful collaborations, be it in research or competitions.
-👩‍💻 Find me on [Google Scholar](https://scholar.google.com.hk/citations?user=CiADs9sAAAAJ&hl=zh-CN) and [Kaggle](https://www.kaggle.com/xiaowangiiiii)!
-I appreciate your interest and support. 😊
+👩‍💻 Find me on [Google Scholar](https://scholar.google.com.hk/citations?user=CiADs9sAAAAJ&hl=zh-CN) and [Kaggle](https://www.kaggle.com/xiaowangiiiii) for insights and fun!